Best Toaster Oven of 2021

-We've found that spending more generally gets you better performance when it comes to toaster ovens, but that correlation isn't linear.
-At the cheaper end of the scale, we've found that the Black and Decker Countertop Convection punches above its relatively low price tag.
+We've found that greater cost generally equates to better performance in the world of toaster ovens, but that correlation isn't linear.
+For example, the relatively inexpensive BLACK+DECKER TO3250XSB managed to turn in an above-average performance in our testing.
 The Panasonic FlashXpress also offers a great value in a similarly low price range.
 However, it is a bit of a specialty product that excels at quick reheating, but not baking.
 Possibly the best value-per-dollar, the Breville Mini Smart Oven offers top-tier performance at a relatively reasonable price, though it does come with a smaller capacity.
-At the far expensive end of the spectrum, the Breville Smart Oven Air provides exceptional performance and a vast array of features, but asks a hefty premium for those offerings.
+The Ninja Foodi Digital Oven manages to deliver top notch performance and multifunctionality at a relatively reasonable price.

-Being able to bake individual meals or small batches of confections without wasting energy and time heating an entire conventional oven is one of the biggest advantages of having a countertop model.
-Accordingly, we assigned it significant weighting in our scoring scheme and made sure to bake a representative spread of tasty food during our testing.
+Two of the primary advantages derived from using a countertop model is speed and energy efficiency.
+You can quickly bake single-portion meals or small batches of confections without wasting energy and time involved in heating a large conventional oven.
+The principal function of these products is baking, so we assigned it significant weighting in our scoring scheme and made sure to bake a representative spread of tasty food during our testing.
 We evaluated each model's ability to cook evenly without drying out or undercooking any of the meals.
-This led us to look for the ideal crispy-on-the-outside chewy-on-the-inside cookies, fully cooked yet moist cake, and drumsticks with crispy skins and juicy, tender meat.
+This led us to look for the ideal crispy-on-the-outside chewy-on-the-inside cookies, fully cooked yet, moist cake, and drumsticks with crispy skins and juicy, tender meat.

 Though no models performed particularly poorly in our baking tests, there were some clear front runners.
-The Breville Smart Oven, the slightly upgraded Smart Oven Air, and the Calphalon Quartz Heat all shared top marks in this metric.
-All of these ovens prepped crispy on the outside moist on the inside drumsticks, chewy cookies with slightly browned edges, and kept cakes fluffy and moist without any hot or cold spots.
-Bottom line, no matter your baking proclivities, we don't think any of these ovens will disappoint.
+The Breville Smart Oven, the slightly upgraded Smart Oven Air, the Calphalon Quartz Heat, and the Ninja Foodi Digital Oven all shared top marks in this metric.
+These ovens prepped crispy on the outside, moist on the inside drumsticks, chewy cookies with slightly browned edges, and kept cakes fluffy and moist without any hot or cold spots.
+Bottom line, no matter your baking biases, we don't think any of these ovens will disappoint.

 The Breville Mini Smart Oven also impressed in our baking tests, earning an 8 out of 10.
 For the most part, this oven cooks just as well as its larger siblings, but with a few minor drawbacks.
 For instance, the drumsticks we made were not adorned with quite as crispy skins, and our cakes came out just slightly less delectably moist.
-However, these shortcomings were minor and we still think the Breville Mini Smart Oven is a fantastic choice for bakers that are short on space.
+However, we still think these shortcomings were minor and that the Breville Mini Smart Oven is a fantastic choice for bakers that are short on space.

 The Panasonic FlashXpress and its unique double infrared elements should be thought of more as a super-fast reheater rather than a proper oven.
-As such, it excels at quickly making toast and bagels, heating leftovers without the sogginess of a microwave, and prepping things like frozen burritos.
+Its design gives the model a particular niche in which it excels, such as quickly making toast and bagels, heating most leftovers without creating sogginess, and prepping things like frozen burritos.
 However, items like cakes, cookies, and drumsticks come out with a very dry and charred quality.
-This relatively narrow and specialized skill set earning the FlashXpress a similarly truncated 4 out of 10 in this metric.
+This relatively narrow and specialized skill set eared the FlashXpress a similarly truncated 4 out of 10 in this metric.

-The Oster Extra Large Digital Countertop also earned a 4 out of 10 in our baking testing. it also tended to dry things out, though not to the degree of the FalshXpress, and had some issues with burning the surfaces of things while the centers weren't as done.
+Also earning a 4 out of 10 in our baking tests is the Oster Extra Large Digital Countertop.
+It tended to also dry things out, though not to the degree of the FlashXpress.
+Along with that, there were some issues with burning the surfaces of things while the centers weren't as done.
 For instance, it blackened the outside of the cake we made, but the center felt a bit underdone.

 Ease of Use